Modex

 7xx modexes are assigned to the Helicopter Maritime Strike (HSM) squadron flying the MH-60R Seahawk helicopter, 3–5 of which are typically based in detachments on other ships of the carrier strike group.

+Units that flew the C-2 Greyhound and other cargo planes often had either 2-digit modexes (no prefix) or 0xx modexes (see image on the right).

 The last two digits identify an individual aircraft within a squadron, with the aircraft numbered sequentially from x00 (or 610 in the case of the HSC squadron) up to the number of aircraft in that squadron with the number x13 often skipped.
 Some squadrons may skip numbers other than x13 if past mishaps resulted in the loss of an aircraft or crew with that number.
 Each squadron typically designates the aircraft with the modex number of x00 (i.e., 100, 200, etc.) as the CVW commander's (CAG's) aircraft (called the CAG bird) and paint its tail with squadron colors rather than with the subdued grey tone colors of the rest of the squadron's aircraft.
 Aircraft with a modex of x01 (i.e., 101, 201, 701 etc.) generally carry the name of that squadron's commanding officer and those with a modex of x02 (e.g., 102, 202, 702, etc.) generally carry the name of the squadron's executive officer.

 Marine aircraft are typically shore-based and use a two-digit modex.
 If USMC aircraft are assigned to a carrier air wing they employ the three-digit system used by the rest of the carrier airwing.

 Land-based naval transport aircraft (VR) may use three-digit modex numbers but use of the last three digits of the aircraft's bureau number (BUNO) is also not uncommon.
 Carrier onboard delivery aircraft (VRC) also used BUNO-derived side numbers, but occasionally use the aircraft carrier's number (for example, 68 for an aircraft assigned to USS Nimitz: CVN-68).

 Land-based patrol aircraft (VP) previously used a two-digit modex number until the mid-1990s when they transitioned to three digit modexes using the last three digits of the aircraft's Bureau Number (BuNo).